On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Decomposability tests via cabling

 In this section, we show, under mild assumptions, that if a solution is square-free then it has to be decomposable (Proposition~\ref{decompnilpot:prop}).
-For involutive solutions, Gateva-Ivanova conjectured in 1996 that this has to be the case, such conjecture has been proven by Rump in 2005 \cite{MR2132760}.
+For involutive solutions this was conjectured by Gateva-Ivanova (1996) and proved by Rump (2005) \cite{MR2132760}.